 Every year, numerous Kentucky residents find themselves in impossible financial situations.
 The debt has become so overwhelming that they are on the brink of losing everything.
 When one reaches this point, it may feel like there is no hope for recovery.
 The truth is, there is always hope.
-Bankruptcy may help, but how does you know if you qualify?
+Chapter 7 bankruptcy is one of the most popular bankruptcy chapters and can provide quick and effective debt relief.
+But how do you know if you qualify?

 Chapter 7 bankruptcy is also known as liquidation bankruptcy because it involves selling off certain assets to pay off creditors, and discharging the remaining qualifying debts.
 It is meant for those individuals who truly lack the funds to pay creditors.